MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/graph-to-table-operator.md

+---
+title:  graph-to-table operator (Public Preview)
+description: Learn how to use the graph-to-table operator to export nodes or edges from a graph to tables. ms.author: rocohen ms.service: data-explorer ms.reviewer: alexans ms.topic: reference ms.date: 07/19/2023
+---
 # graph-to-table operator (Public Preview)

-The `graph-to-table` operator exports nodes or edges from a graph to a table.
+The `graph-to-table` operator exports nodes or edges from a graph to tables.

 > [!WARNING]
 > The `graph-to-table` operator is currently offered in public preview mode.